 4. Vendor Central vs. Seller Central: The Cost

 So, how far can you go to bargain?
 Do you know the right way to negotiate?
-If this is not you you might struggle as an Amazon Vendor.
+If you don’t, then you might struggle as an Amazon Vendor.

 Besides negotiating with you, they can ask you for 4-10% pay to cover the “slotting costs.”
 And don’t be astonished if Amazon once again negotiates with you for a better price if your sales increase.